chrisjudk/arrays-start-at-1/README.md

 # Arrays start at 1
-This project is for the "Arrays start at 1" CP team at greenbrier high school
+This project was created for the "Arrays start at 1" CyberPatriot team at greenbrier high school.
+It is now open-source.
+It is primarily focused on automating the most tedious parts of CP competitions
 ## Installation Instructions:
 [Installation Guide](https://github.com/chrisjudk/arrays-start-at-1/wiki/Installation)
 ## Features & Things to be Added